ScottySchmidt/AWS_DataEngineer_API/README.md

 # AWS Data Engineering – BLS API Pipeline
-This repository contains a multi-part AWS data engineering pipeline that ingests, processes, and stores data from the U.S. Bureau of Labor Statistics (BLS) and other sources.
+This repository contains a multi-part AWS data engineering pipeline that ingests, processes, and stores data from the U.S. BLS and other sources.

 ### Four-Part AWS Data Engineering Pipeline
 1. **BLS Data to S3**